Children and divorce, step-families

 Somehow in this process, our children also have to learn how to make friends and keep them and how to become successful and efficient adults.
 All of the above seems like a difficult enough task, even if a child has supportive parents who work as a unified entity most of the time to create a safe atmosphere.
 But what if this child, just like about 50 percent of children in our society, is being raised by parents who are in a state of perpetual conflict with each other, who are getting divorced, or who are trying to establish their new family?

-• How difficult it is for a child to juggle appropriate developmental tasks while being stuck between his fighting parents or parents who are trying to use him as a weapon against each other.
+• It is difficult for a child to juggle appropriate developmental tasks while being stuck between his fighting parents or parents who are trying to use him as a weapon against each other.
 The fact that half of the population is in the same position does not make this position less painful for this particular child.

 • In this situation, therapy serves as a training field and a cushion at the same time.
 This training field would be a place where the child can try new behaviors and new skills without a pressing need to fit into his mother’s, his father’s, or their new families’ agendas; this is precisely the type of pressure children often experience in divorced families, since they feel they need to be someone’s ally at all times.